Code-Institute-Submissions/Lomasney-Motors/README.md

 ### **_Surface_**

 #### **_Colours_**
->The colour scheme chosen for this project was based around the existing logo colours used by the company.
+- The colour scheme chosen for this project was based around the existing logo colours used by the company.
 I used a mix of different shades of green and white for the body and backgrounds making sure to keep these colours muted so as not to distract from any content or imagery.
-And I used a yellow colour for the call to action buttons, so they would be vibrant and contrast with the green elements and the yellow worked well with the green colours I had already chosen to use .
+I used a yellow colour for the call to action buttons, so they would be vibrant and contrast with the other elements and the yellow worked well with the green colours I had already chosen to use .

 #### **_Typography_**
->The fonts chosen for this project were Lato and Montserrat.
+- The fonts chosen for this project were Lato and Montserrat.
 The Lato font was the closest font to the logo which the company already have in place so it was important to keep this element throughout the website.
 These fonts pair well together, are easy to read and give a professional look to the site.

 #### **_Images_**
->Most of the images were created solely for the purpose of this website.
+- Most of the images were created solely for the purpose of this website.
 These were obtained from Bazar Productions with some minor generic images taken from [Unsplash](https://www.unsplash.com) and [Pexel](https://www.pexel.com) where images were required for the services section.